bonitasoft/bonita-doc/md/create-or-modify-a-page.md

-# UI artifacts
+# UI artifacts in UI Designer

+How to create and modify UI artifacts to build powerful application with Bonita UI Designer.

+## Artifacts overview

-The UI Designer is a powerful application to design Bonita custom pages, layouts, forms, custom widgets and fragments.
+Design Bonita custom pages, layouts, forms, custom widgets and fragments in UI Designer.

-Custom pages are used in Bonita Portal custom profiles or in custom BPM applications.
+[Custom pages](pages.md) are used in Bonita Portal custom profiles or in custom BPM applications.

-Forms are used to instantiate a process or to execute a human task.
+[Forms](forms.md) are used to instantiate a process or to execute a human task.

-The UI Designer runs in a browser.
-Launching it from Bonita Studio starts a web server and opens your default browser.
+[Fragments](fragments.md) (Bonita Enterprise, Performance, Efficiency and Teamwork editions only) aim at being reused in other pages of your application.

+[Widgets](widgets.md) are used or customized to design your page or form

 ## Design a page, layout, form, or fragment